Why Don’t Students Read Emails?02/05/19

 Deliver Information on the Channel of Choice

-The mobile phone is the device most people want to use to communicate and, with over 6 billion text messages sent every day, text messaging has become the dominate way to communicate, especially for students.
+The mobile phone is the device most people want to use to communicate and, with over 6 billion text messages sent every day, text messaging has become the dominant way to communicate, especially for students.

 Peoplocity is an example of a two-way messaging platform that can be used to send the right message to students and parents at just the right time.
 In addition to receiving messages, students can use their personalized mobile app to ask questions, resolve issues and share feedback.